hpc-aulmamei/SLASH/docs/explanation/memory-model.rst

    // By port name
    vrt::MemoryConfig config = kernel.portMemoryConfig("m_axi_gmem0");

-   // By argument index
+   // By argument name
-   vrt::MemoryConfig config = kernel.argMemoryConfig(1);
+   vrt::MemoryConfig config = kernel.argMemoryConfig("in");

 These methods parse the ``system_map.xml`` inside the vrtbin to determine which memory type and channel the kernel port is connected to.
 The returned